Uizoh/my_c-lib/README.md

-# A dumb C library I made for learning purposes
+# A naive C library I made for learning purposes
 My C library to implement data structures and algorithms.

 **NOTE: Not meant for real life usage!**

 ---